 Self-Assessment Stress Test report

-The SAST report shall be drawn up according to the ENSREG/WENRA recommended Format and Content (see Appendix 3).
+The SAST report shall be drawn up according to the INRA recommended Format and Content (see Appendix 3).
 A summary overview of its structure in given below.

 The first part of the report shall briefly describe site characteristics: